-Islamic Finance
+Islamic Banking

 Islamic banking is one of ENBD's fastest growing business sectors and contributes to an increasing proportion of the revenue of ENBD.
-Apart from offering Islamic banking products through Al Watani Al Islami (ENBD's Islamic window), ENBD also offers a range of Shari'a compliant financial services, through its subsidiary Emirates Islamic (including Dubai Bank PJSC ("Dubai Bank"), which operates under a unified management structure with Emirates Islamic), to retail and corporate customers with the objective of conforming to the strictest standards of Islamic finance.
+Apart from offering Islamic banking products through Al Watani Al Islami (ENBD's Islamic window), ENBD also offers a range of Shari'a compliant financial services through its subsidiary Emirates Islamic to retail and corporate customers with the objective of conforming to the strictest standards of Islamic finance.